mrsashemi/odin-rockpaperscissors-JS/README.md

     I decided against using a loop this time– it caused the page to slow down too much so instead I used simple if statements and created two variables to keep score for the trainer and computer respectively.
 I then used if else statements.
 If the score wasn't 3 for either computer or trainer, the game reran.
 If it was 3, the game finished and the computer gave you the results.

 4) stylizing page.
-    Still working on this, so I will update again, but created some video game style buttons, gave the page a background using some original art, and overall went for a old school video game look.
+    Created some video game style buttons using some examples from codepen as inspiration, gave the page a background using some original art, and overall went for a old school video game look.

+Feb 4 4:13
+Finished!
+I took a few days away from the project to ponder whether I wanted to continue building or if I felt satisfied for the time being.
+I added a reload button to refresh the page so the game can be played over again.

+This project was a great learning experience and has drawn me even more into learning and building.
+I intend on eventually scaling this into a full on pokemon battle simulator.